l-reich/spatial-chromatin-variability/README.md

 ## Overview

-This project investigates **spatial variability in chromatin accessibility** at the single-cell level by integrating **scRNA-seq**, **scATAC-seq**, and **spatial transcriptomics** data.
+This project investigates spatial variability in chromatin accessibility at the single-cell level by integrating scRNA-seq, scATAC-seq, and spatial transcriptomics data.
 The work combines state-of-the-art methods from computational biology and spatial omics to identify putative cis-regulatory interactions and uncover spatially structured gene regulation.

 ## Methods